mlianos13/msc-hierarchical-forecasting-code/README.md

 # MSc-hierarchical-forecasting-code

-## Repository for Thesis: Heat Load Forecasting for Thermal Energy Storage Systems (TES) Using Spatial Hierarchies
+## Repository for Thesis: Heat Load Forecasting for Thermal Energy Storage Systems (TES) Using Temporal Hierarchies

-This repository contains parts of the code developed for the thesis titled Heat Load Forecasting for Thermal Energy Storage Systems (TES) Using Spatial Hierarchies.
+This repository contains parts of the code developed for the thesis titled Heat Load Forecasting for Thermal Energy Storage Systems (TES) Using Temporal Hierarchies.
 The dataset and files mentioned in the repository belong to the  at DTU (Technical University of Denmark).

 ## Additional Resources